Kong/kongponents/docs/components/prompt.md

 ```

 :::tip NOTE
 `inputAutofocus` prop defaults to `true` in KPrompt for better UX when `confirmationText` is provided.
-You can change that simply be providing `inputAutofocus: false` through `modalAttributes` prop.
+You can change that simply by setting `inputAutofocus` property to `false` through `modalAttributes` prop.
 :::

 <KButton @click="prompt13Visible = true">Prompt</KButton>